lecy/neighborhood_change_phx/data/README.md

 Crosswalk- all crosswalk data

 Variable_lists- lists of variable names saved as .csv files to allow for Census API data downloads

+The files in this folder include:

+Phx_data- this is the R Markdown that includes all necessary data renames, combinations, altercations, and static map build outs using ACS 5 and NHGIS time series data